-If you are in receipt of any of the benefits listed below, you will normally be entitled to maximum council tax support and or housing benefit.
+If you are in receipt of any of the benefits listed below, you will normally be entitled to maximum council tax reduction and or housing benefit.

-This means that all of your eligible rent will be covered by housing benefit depending on your local housing allowance rate or the rent figure set by the rent officer.
-Not all of your council tax bill will be covered by council tax support and you will need to pay something depending on your circumstances (this came into effect from April 2013).
+This means that all of your eligible rent will be covered by housing benefit depending on your local housing allowance rate.
+Not all of your council tax bill will be covered by council tax reduction and you will need to pay something depending on your circumstances.

 However, there may be deductions made for any non-dependent that you have living with you.
 A non-dependent is someone over the age of 18 who lives with you on a non-commercial basis.

 For example adult sons or daughters, elderly parents, other family members or friends.

 Housing benefit and council tax reduction will normally be reduced if a non-dependent lives in the household.
 There is an expectation that non-dependents will make a contribution towards their costs including rent, council tax and food, etc.

 The amount they pay towards the above is not taken into account and instead standard weekly deductions are made from the claimant's housing benefit and council tax reduction entitlement, shown in the table below:

 |Aged 25 or over and on IS/JSA (IB), ESA (IR) main phase||£15.85|